robert-westenberger/knowledgebase/mathematics/discrete-mathematics/predicate-logic.md

 \forall x(x \geq 0)
 $$

+Quantified predicates are themselves propositions and can be combined with logical connectives just like any other proposition.
 $\neg \forall x P(x)$ is equivalent to $\exists x \neg P(x)$

 $\neg \exists x P(x)$ is equivalent to $\forall x \neg P(x)$